leo-play-code/BinanceTransferToken/README.md

 ## Introduction:

-This project is to transfer token to multiple address in once , you can define the token value between the number to prevent witch attack pip install : python-binance requests
+This project is to transfer token to multiple address in once
+## Pip install:
+1.python-binance
+2.requests
 ## How to use:

 1. You need to download these code